-The Health and Social Care Board have since 2014 had a routine monitoring process in place which identifies those children who have undergone an assessment for autism and those who have received a positive diagnosis.
+Since 2014, the Strategic Planning and Performance Group (SPPG, previously named the Health and Social Care Board) have in place a routine monitoring process which identifies those children who have undergone an assessment for autism and those who have received a positive diagnosis.

-These figures are reported quarterly by the Department and can be found at the following link: Autism Statistics.
+These figures show the incidence of autism and are reported quarterly by the Department and can be found at the following link: Autism Statistics.